-Skateboards, scooters, heely shoes, and roller blades are not permitted at school due to safety concerns.
+Skateboards, scooters, shoes with wheels, and roller blades are not permitted at school due to safety concerns.
+If a student rides a skateboard to school, it must be stored in the student's locker, with a teacher or in the office.
 Students in second grade or above may ride bicycles to school.
 Bicycles must be parked in the racks provided.
 All bicycles should be equipped with locks.
 The school is not responsible for damage or theft of parts while bicycles are on school property.